manuhortet/CodewarsKatasPY3/README.md

-I've been solving some problems at [codewars](https://codewars.com) with the aim of getting used to the Python language.
-These are the solutions I got to, ordered by difficulty.
 If you face any problem with one of my solutions, don't hesitate to contact me, I'll check it and solve it :)

 ## 2 kyu